stefaneidelloth/treezjs/doc/standaloneInstallation.md

 ## Execute "startTreez.bat"

+Double click on "startTreez.bat".
+The batch script starts the stand-alone server of treez and opens a browser window that connects to that server.

+## Trouble shooting

-Double click on "startTreez.bat" to start the standallone server of treezjs and to open a browser window that connects to the server.
-If you cannot see the views of treezjs, please open the Developer Tools of the browser (F12) and check the console for errors.
+If you cannot see the [views](doc/views.md) of treez in your browser, please open the Developer Tools (F12) of your browser and check the JavaScript console for errors.